-Key supply chain activities include steps from procurement of direct and indirect materials, to product distribution.
+Key supply chain activities include procurement of direct and indirect materials and product distribution.
 Direct materials include raw materials plus feedstock directly purchased to make our products.
 Indirect materials are all other products purchased.
-Supply chain responsibilities include, as well, the transportation of our products to our customers.
+Supply chain responsibilities also include the transportation of products to our customers.

 SABIC procures products and services from over 20,000 qualified suppliers.
-In addition to a financial and technical qualification process in which it is determined if the suppliers meet SABIC's requirements, all of our global suppliers are also subject to the SABIC Supplier Due Diligence Program which was launched in 2016.
-All new suppliers are required to undergo the registration process to this program, and we are adding existing suppliers to the process as we renew contracts.
-Due diligence requires those suppliers that present a higher risk to SABIC to demonstrate their compliance practices in areas such as safe working conditions, anti-corruption, and environmental responsibility.
+In addition to a financial and technical qualification process in which it is determined if the suppliers meet SABIC's requirements, all of our global suppliers are also subject to the SABIC Supplier Lifecycle Management (SLM) program.
+This program includes robust due diligence to ensure SABIC suppliers meet our sustainable supply chain and procurement requirements, and to demonstrate their compliance practices in areas such as safe working conditions, anti-corruption, and environmental responsibility.

 Related to the transportation operations and logistics, our global supply chain delivers more than 37 million tons of products to some 20,000 locations in over 140 countries every year.
-In addition, flow through around 200 distribution centers using 500 logistics service providers.
+In addition, products flow through around 200 distribution centers using 500 logistics service providers.
 The vast majority of our supply chain is maritime transport; road freight is a much smaller portion.

-This year, we introduced a Global Supply Chain Excellence Framework to enhance reliability, agility, resilience, and efficiency, and to stimulate innovation.
+This year, we continued to implement the SABIC Global Supply Chain Excellence Framework to enhance reliability, agility, resilience, and efficiency, and to stimulate innovation.
 The framework, which consists of nine elements, covers all aspects of the supply chain, from strategic governance to operational excellence to EHSS and sustainability.
 Global Supply Chain will use this framework to further improve sound governance and measurement of our EHSS and sustainability activities.